valeratrades/todo/.0/valera_lib/main.md

         }
     }
 })
 ```

+### Manager
+1. recounts the approximate free capacities of every client
+1. now just reshuffle queries between clients if needed

+- is activated on completion of every query.

+### Query submission
+assuming capacities on clients are marked fairly, we pull them and assign new queries in accordance

+- note that we rely on Manager working properly

+NB! note that the logic is sufficiently simple, so it is _inlined_!
+There will be no centralised function for finding underloaded clients, used by both `.submit()` and `.mananage()`

 ### API key
 // dummy for now
 should be stored as a part universally appendable to request headers